matt123miller/personal-site/src/data/blog/blog-post-1/index.md

 And what you add or subtract from that roll can be impacted by so many things.
 Players create a character, an avatar they control, and pick their character’s class, race, appearance, their background, personality traits they think would work for this concept and these details help refine what their character would be good at.

-So for example Jess creates Jorg, a burly half-orc just as likely to resolve conflict with a negotiators patience and conversation as they are with the cracking of skulls.
-In combat and when trying to get information from the locals in a tavern Jorg will probably be adding a lot to that D20!
+So for example Jess creates Lamarch, a burly half-orc just as likely to resolve conflict with a negotiators patience and conversation as they are with the cracking of skulls.
+In combat and when trying to get information from the locals in a tavern Lamarch will probably be adding a lot to that D20!
 But sneaking through the defenses of an ancient ruin and solving the puzzles within like our whip wielding hero above?
-Probably out of Jorg's wheel house and Jess wouldn't be able to positively alter that random dice roll as much.
+Probably out of Lamarch's wheel house and Jess wouldn't be able to positively alter that random dice roll as much.

 I only provide both sides of the story because it better represents a real person.
 We all have our skills and weaknesses.

+---

-    "But Matt!
+    But Matt!
 This game is imaginary, it provides escapism!
-Why would I want to bad at something!?"
+    Why would I want to bad at something!?

+---

 I hear you, random internet stranger.
 Bear with me.
 Wait, this is fun?